Sławomir Peszko: International career

 Peszko made his international debut for the Poland national team on 19 November 2008 in a 3–2 friendly win against the Republic of Ireland.
 He scored his first goal for Poland on 17 January 2010 in a 3–1 loss to Denmark.

-In May 2018 he was named in Poland's preliminary 35-man squad for the 2018 FIFA World Cup in Russia.
+In May 2018, he was named in Poland's preliminary 35-man squad for the 2018 FIFA World Cup in Russia.

+Managerial career

+In early 2023, Peszko obtained the UEFA A coaching license.
+On 18 September that year, following Maciej Musiał's dismissal from Wieczysta, he took charge of his previous club as a caretaker manager, but as the season progressed, his appointment was made permanent.
+On 18 May 2024, Wieczysta secured promotion to II liga, after winning group IV of the III liga with three games to spare.
+On 18 April 2025, with the club sitting second in the league table, he was relieved of his duties following a 2–2 draw against Świt Szczecin.

+On 27 June 2025, Peszko was appointed Wieczysta's vice-chairman.